padzikm/TiltSample/README.md

-gray means rebuilding and redeploying green means everything is running correctly red means there is error if tilt ui shows error navigate to errored task in tilt ui to see error details if you don't know what to do refresh errored task in tilt ui for rebuilding or redeploying
+gray means rebuilding and redeploying green means everything is running correctly red means there is error if tilt ui shows error navigate to errored task in tilt ui (in detailed view mode) to see error details if you don't know what to do refresh errored task in tilt ui for rebuilding or redeploying
 # what services are available
 http://localhost:8080/front - frontend (folder frontend)